Skip to main content

 Yes, I have been to churches where they literally pointed to me, specifically, and welcomed me.
 Never do that as it creates anxiety and embarrassment for the newcomer who might not want that attention.
 In a less dramatic but still problematic manner, never ask them to raise their hands, either.

-This is also quite common as deacons and volunteers can then bring them welcome cards to fill out.
+This is also quite common as deacons and any church volunteers you manage can then bring them welcome cards to fill out.
 Don’t do this as this will, once again, cause the newcomers to feel judged or embarrassed and be less likely to fill out whatever you want them to.

 Welcome cards are totally fine and even recommended but just make sure to do it in a less forceful and more relaxed manner.
 Even if this means putting them on the back of seats for those to voluntarily fill out.
 Better yet, put the visitor card in the church bulletin that everyone receives when they walk in.
 These are better ways to handle this.